TERMS OF BUSINESS

 (iii) in compliance with all applicable law and regulations.

-1.5 Connectd’s Services do not include providing financial or tax advice, and the Client is responsible for obtaining its own independent financial or tax advice for its business, including without limitation in respect of one-to-one or group consultations, provision of documents or making introductions.
+1.5 Connectd’s Services do not include providing financial, legal or tax advice, and the Client is responsible for obtaining its own independent financial, legal or tax advice for its business, including without limitation in respect of one-to-one or group consultations, provision of documents or making introductions.
 Connectd provides the Services to support the Client’s progress but does not provide any warranty or guarantee that the Client will successfully obtain an investment offer or conclude an investment agreement.

-1.6 In addition to these terms, your use of the Connectd online platform as part of the Services is governed by the Connectd platform Founder Terms and Conditions.
+1.6 In addition to these VB/HH Terms, your use of the Connectd online platform as part of the Services is governed by the Founder Terms.

 CLIENT OBLIGATIONS